luckypal/redirect-tester/README.md

 > Tests private.intouchsol.com with authentication

 <br><br>7.
+Using Excel file for URL inputs, value should be in the format `filepath,worksheetName,cellValue`:

+`redirect-tester -i "reports/Input-File.xlsx,Page-to-Page Redirects,Current/Old URL"`

+> Tests the URLs found in the XLSX file, in the worksheet with the specified name, under the cell with the specified value

+<br><br>8.
 Use short or long names for arguments.
 These commands are exactly equivalent:

 `redirect-tester -s intouchsol.com -x -r "http://" -f "MyBestReportYet"`